 Start observing yourself:

-Always check the position of your teeth when you see your post-it.
+Always check the position of your teeth when you see the post-it.
 If you catch yourself with clenched teeth, consciously open your mouth and close it in a relaxed manner.
 Repeat this up to 10 times.

 In which (stressful) situations do you tend to suffer more from your symptoms?

 When do you tend to grind or clench your teeth?

 In such situations, you can actively and consciously relax your jaw, decompress and correct your posture.